What Is a URL and How Can I Get One for My Website?

 It is also possible to have other text in the subdomain portion of the domain.
 For example, the subdomain could be shop, account, or login.
 By entering this custom prefix, you will be taken to a specific section of the website.

-After the subdomain comes the main domain name.
+After the subdomain comes to the main domain name.
 It usually consists of one or more words that are short and easy to remember.
 The goal of the domain name is to describe the brand, identity, or purpose of the website it is representing.

 The last section of the domain name is the top-level domain (TLD).
 The TLD acts as a broad category to which the domain name belongs.
 The most popular TLD is com which contains commercial websites.
 Other popular TLDs include org for organizations, gov for government institutions, info for personal websites and many others.